Earlier this summer I piecemealed together a DIY kombucha kit so that I could save money by not buying kombucha from the store anymore.

 - travel often (the tinctures are especially helpful when you don’t have access to kombucha)

 - are brewing for people other than your family (the pH strips would be vital here for safety reasons)

-To get started with The Brewmaster Select Edition kombucha continuous brew kit, sign up for a free recipe booklet, choose the starter kit on the next page, fill out your information and choose The Brewmaster Select at checkout ($399).
+To get started with The Brewmaster Select Edition kombucha continuous brew kit, click HERE and select the Brewmaster Select Edition.